MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ---
-title: Login basics and Best Practices
+title: Login basics and best Practices
 author: v-thopra
 description: Describes the basics and Best Practices for login and authentication of players in PlayFab. ms.author: v-thopra